 In addition, a report may be made by calling the statewide Child Abuse and Neglect Hotline of (800) 552-7096 from outside the state or (804) 786-8536 from inside Virginia.

 Foster Care provides services, substitute care, and supervision for a child on a 24-hour basis until the child can return to his or her family or be placed in an adoptive home or another permanent placement.
 Foster Care provides assistance to children and families in an effort to prevent removal of a child from his or her home.
 When parents are unsuccessful in changing conditions in the home, it may be necessary to place the child in foster care.
 In that case, Foster Care provides services to enable the child to return home.
 If that is not possible, the program tries to find another permanent home.
 Foster Care is intended to be a temporary response to a difficult family situation, not a long-term solution for the family.

 For more information on Foster Care and Foster Care Prevention please contact the Winchester Department of Social Services at (540) 662-3807 or visit us at 24 Baker Street, Winchester, VA.

-If you are interested in becoming a foster parent, please visit our foster parenting program, Foster Families of Clarke-Frederick-Winchester (CFW).
+If you are interested in becoming a foster parent, please visit the Foster Families of Clarke-Frederick-Winchester (CFW) website.

 The purpose of Adoption Services is to help children who have been permanently and legally separated from their birth parents become permanent members of a new family.